 Tibbets nearly 30 years ago, and wrote about it for several

-newspapers and magazines and in the book I wrote, Atomic Cover-up.
-Later I got to meet and sit next to the pilot who dropped the bomb over Nagasaki, Charles Sweeney, on Larry King's CNN show.
+newspapers and magazines and in my book published this week, THE BEGINNING OR THE END: How Hollywood--and America--Learned to Stop Worrying and Love the Bomb, Later I got to meet and sit next to the pilot who dropped the bomb over Nagasaki, Charles Sweeney, on Larry King's CNN show.
 I wonder how many other writers have met both of them (and also journeyed to the two atomic cities and met dozens of survivors).

 The hook for